danfuzz/samizdat/doc/parsing-in-samizdat.md

 Since parsing is something so many programs have to do, Samizdat offers language-level facilities for building parsers.

+The foundation of parsing is the parsing function.
+A parsing function is a regular in-language function with specific requirements for formal arguments and behavior.

+A parsing function always accepts exactly two arguments.
+The first argument is a `yield` function.
+The `yield` function is used to indicate the result of parsing, which can either be an arbitrary non-void value to indicate parsing success, or void to indicate parsing failure.
+The second argument is the `input`.
+The input is a list of elements to be parsed.

+A parsing function, upon success when called, must do two things: It must call its `yield` to indicate the non-void result of parsing.
+Then, it must return a replacement `input` for use as the input to subsequent parsers, that reflects the removal of whatever elements were consumed by the parsing (including none).
+If the parsing function consumed all of its given input, then it must return `[]` (that is, the empty list).

+A parsing function, upon failure when called, must do two things: It must call its `yield` with no argument to indicate a void result of parsing.
+Then, it must also return void.

+The syntax below provides a convenient way to define standard-form parsing functions.
+It is perfectly acceptable to mix-and-match the parsing functions defined using this syntax with ones defined more "manually".

 Syntax and Semantics
 --------------------